 Sheryl and Karla are two craft-loving Vancouverites with an oh-so pretty blog covering food and craft good.
-Today they’ve kindly shared with us a great Easter egg tutorial that we think you’ll love.
-Plus it’ll be perfect entertainment for the kids if you’re having an Easter get together.
+Today they’ve kindly shared with us a great Easter egg painting tutorial that we think you’ll love.
+Plus it’ll be the perfect entertainment for the kids if you’re having an Easter get together.
 Enjoy!

 “Easter is just around the corner and we thought it would be apt to decorate our house with some Easter eggs.
 In the past year, the ombre trend has truly captured the design communities, from hair to fashion, and now… eggs!

 Here’s how to decorate your Easter egg with watercolour paints: